antoniovelazquezbarroso/railsapp/Readme.txt

 # To provision with vagrant just run vagrant up

 # To provision with metal inventory you should run
 #    $ ansible-playbook playbooks/configure.yml -i inventories/metal/inventory --ask-become-pass
 #     or
 #    $ ansible-playbook playbooks/configure.yml -i inventories/metal/inventory -v -b -c paramiko --ask-become-pass

 # To redirect external traffic from the external router to the web server of railsapp
 # you need nginx installed at the server where you receive redirected port 80 traffic of your router
 # (it is 192.168.1.32 at home; the same host used to monitor railsapp)
 # and to redirect with a proxy this traffic to the web server of railsapp
 # (it is 192.168.1.30 in my metal inventory)
-# see sample playbook to install nginx in 192.168.1.32 at /playbooks/nginx/sample_nginx_install.yml
-# and see sample config for the proxy at /playbooks/nginx/files/proxypass.conf
+# see sample config for the redirect proxy at /playbooks/nginx/files/proxypass.conf.sample

 # To provision with digital ocean or AWS
 # Uncomment in /playbooks/provision.yml file the provisioner to be used
 # Play the /playbooks/provision.yml playbook on the corresponding inventory file
     $ ansible-playbook -i inventories/digitalocean/inventory playbooks/provision.yml